Skip to main content

 Microsoft Active Directory only: The DNS name of a domain in the same forest as the accounts which login.
 DCT will append the msad_domain_name to the username provided at login to form a user principal name (UPN).

-Example: if the msad_domain_name is http://mycompany.co and a user logs in with username john, DCT will perform an LDAP request to the Active Directory server to authenticate john@mycompany.co.
+For example, if the msad_domain_name is http://mycompany.co and a user logs in with username john, DCT will perform an LDAP request to the Active Directory server to authenticate john@mycompany.co.

 [domains].username_pattern